Sex, polls, and rock n’ roll.

 Even in a decade that prided itself on not giving a fuck about anything, these guys set themselves apart.
 I guess you don’t have an obligation to say anything substantial when your hairstyle is awesome enough to speak for itself. (via @brokeassben)

 Charlotte Gainsbourg’s crazy new video features Beck and a bunch of images that may be familiar if you read the internet.
-(The director cited reddit and ffffound as his inspirations, so really, put your weird geek hat on.)

 Watch Video ›